gracegrape/url-code/README.md

 ## To clone and run
 - Create a directory you want the app to be in, and git clone.
+- Make sure all listed Tech Stacks & Requirements are downloaded in your system.

 ### Server
 From the root directory, to run the server on port 3001: